 By Holly Reisem Hanna

 Recently, I received an email from an individual who was desperately seeking a legit, online, work from home business opportunity.
-This person had currently moved to a very rural area of town and was unable to commute daily to work.
+This person had currently moved to a very rural area of town and was unable to commute to work.
 Another obstacle that this individual faced was the issue of needing money ASAP to pay for bills and daily living expenses, but they still wanted the flexibility and perks of being their own boss.

 While this might sound like a hopeless case, it’s not.
 There are actually quite a few options for individuals who want to run their own business with little or no startup fees.

 Here are six home businesses you can start with no money.

 If the web were around when I was younger, I would have spent so much time on this next way to make money.
 Internet earning revolves around completing digital offers, sharing offers with friends, testing websites, watching videos, using smartphone apps, completing surveys, and clipping and using coupons.

-While you’re probably not going to get rich completing digital offers, it is an excellent way to get some cash coming in and to supplement your blogging efforts.
-While I could write a post just on digital earning methods, here are just a few to check out.
+While you’re probably not going to get rich completing digital offers, it is an excellent way to get some cash coming in and to supplement your other money making efforts.
+While I could write a post just on digital earning opportunities, here are just a few to check out.

 InboxDollars allows you can earn cash for surveys, reading emails, playing games, redeeming coupons, searching the web and shopping online.
 Membership is free, and you’ll receive $5.00 for signing up.
 Payments are made via check.
 InboxDollars which is part of CotterWeb Enterprises, Inc. has an A+ rating with the Better Business Bureau.